openhoat/vagrant-puppet-http-client-cert-sample/README.md

 Vagrant puppet template to build an apache configuration with mutual certificate authentication on cent 6.4 x64

+## Goal

+Automate the building of a web server that implements mutual autentication with certificates

 ## Prerequisite

 - A linux system with VirtualBox and vagrant packages installed